 And last but not least, there is the fine detail of the customer relationship.
 If my digital marketing mainly consists of advertisements in search engines, social networks and map services, I also hand over the complete control of my customer relationship to the bad guys (GAFA: Google, Apple, Facebook, Amazon).
 And I am therefore absolutely dependent on these services.

-If then one of these Internet monopolists decides to limit my access to their goods (and yes, those are us users), there’s usually only one option left for me: looking silly.
+If then one of these Internet monopolists decides to limit my access to their goods (and yes, those are the users), there’s usually only one option left for me: looking silly.
 By the way, many companies have already made the mistake of exchanging their customer relationship for reach.
 Media companies know full well about it.

 Good Email takes time to ripen